yasirerkam/Win10_BrightnessSlider/README.md

 * Seperate Sliders For Multiple Monitors
 * Volume like Slider to Change Monitor Brightness
 * Option to Run At Startup
+* Ability to *"Rescan Monitor"* after a Monitor Plugged in/out

 #### ScreenShots